Umar-Ayub/CodingExercise_UmarA/README.md

 ***
 # Data Section

-The IPython Notebook CHOP_dataexercise.ipynb provided goes into extracting and analyzing data from an SQLite database.
+The IPython Notebook CHOP_dataexercise.ipynb provided goes into extracting and analyzing data from an SQLite database using Pandas dataframes.
+A few visualizations are shown which can be further extended for customization.
 This database is a processed version of the public data set for a specific instance of a query tool.
 The original open MRS data model can be found here: https://wiki.openmrs.org/display/docs/Data+Model.